StokicDusan/Python-misc/README.md

 This is a repository of miscellaneous scripts implemented in Python All algorithms are written by me while learning to code in Python or as a coding challenge while I was in my student years.

 These implementations are for learning purposes only.
-Therefore they may be less efficient than the implementations in the Python standard library.
+Therefore they may be less efficient than the implementations in the Python standard libraries.

 I am putting these scripts up as exemplars for learning Python or as inspirations for someones future projects.